florianwotin/TREX_IA/README.md

 The picture size can vary from the webcam used in the project.

 ## Pictures augmenting and process
 What characterize a good model is what type of data is implemented in it for training.
-In addition to good labelling, the polyvalence of the pictures will help the model to predict a better direction of steering for the robot.
+In addition to good labelling, the polyvalence of the pictures dataset will help the model to predict a better direction of steering for the robot.
 For example, an image taken from the webcam be blurred, flipped or zoomed representing every situation in the real life (weather or luminosity changing, slopes...).
 Training a model with only one type of pictures taken in the same conditions can affect the prediction accuracy.

 The first step is to augment each image of the dataset.
 Each image will be randomly (with a probability of 50%) rotated, scaled, brightened or flipped:
 ```python